rewhowe/snapdragon/documentation/manual.md

 Technically not a true built-in, but operates similarly for practical purposes.

 Finds the base `底b` logarithm of `真数x` (`log_b(x)`).

+Note that `底b` may be possessive-property pair, however `真数x` must be a plain variable or primitive.

 | Parameters                        | Return         | ひらがな Allowed? |
 | --------------------------------- | -------------- | ----------------- |